NUSBF/JsCoFE/js-datalink/README.md

 *Requires user's cloudrun_id or admin_key for authentication*

-Retrieves the details of data acquired for a user.
+Retrieves the details of data fetched for a user.
 The following fields are returned:

 * `in_use`: Whether the data is in_use by a user.
 By default `in_use` is set to *false*, and can be changed via a PATCH API call to the same API endpoint.
 A data entry with `in_use` set to *true* cannot be deleted.
 * `updated`: The date and time the data entry was last changed.
 This is in ISO 8601 format.
 * `size`: The size of the data on disk.
 This is updated periodically during data retrieval.
 * `size_s`: The size of the original source data.
 This may be different from the `size` even for completed data, if the source data is compressed/archived.
-* `status`: The status of the data being acquired.
+* `status`: The status of the data being fetched.
 It can be one of three values:
-  * `in_progress`: The data is currently being acquired.
+  * `in_progress`: The data is currently being fetched.
-  * `completed`: The data acquire has been completed.
+  * `completed`: The data fetch has been completed.
-  * `failed`: The data acquire failed (eg - if there were problems retrieving the data from the data source).
+  * `failed`: The data fetch failed (eg - if there were problems retrieving the data from the data source).

 eg. `GET /api/data/jools.wills/pdbj/5aui`